wp-plugins/igumbi-online-booking/readme.txt

 2. The settings page to hook up the igumbi online booking tool
 3. igumbi trial sign up form
 4. Get the hotel code from the igumbi setting page
-5. Reservation board in the igumbi backend system
+5. Reservation table/board in the igumbi backend system

 == Frequently Asked Questions ==

 = Will this integrate a reservation backend into my WordPress blog? =

 No, this plugin will help you place the igumbi online booking tool into your WordPress site.
-To manage your rates, availability and reservations you use the igumbi backend.
+To manage your rates, availability and reservations you will use the igumbi backend.

 = How can I style of the booking tool to be in line with my theme? =